wordofwarning/wordofwarning.org/current/2015-domestic/wallwein/index.md

 Originally a short monologue commissioned by Liz O’Neill of Z-Arts for *Family Matters* and The Royal Exchange to explore the modern family and to see how these contemporary models can be better served in theatre. *Glue* has already moved and inspired many people in a short form.

 ####Who are they?
 Louise Wallwein is an award winning Poet/Playwright/Film maker from Manchester.
-Her career took off in 1998 when she performed an award winning one-woman show on the wing of a world war 2 Shackleton reconnaissance aircraft in the Air and Space gallery in Manchester Museum of Science and Industry.
+Her career took off in 1998 when she performed an award winning one-woman show on the wing of a WW2 Shackleton reconnaissance aircraft in the Air and Space gallery in MOSI.

 She has been Poet in Residence of Queensland, Australia 2006 and Writer in Residence Centre for Creative Writing and Oral Culture Winnipeg, Canada 2014.